Over the past few years, we’ve had several questions about overwater bungalows.

 The rest of the bungalow is then constructed once there’s a solid base.

-Check out this video (skip to 1 minute) which shows how they’re built
+Check out this video, which shows how they’re built

 Why are there fewer bungalows in the Caribbean?